 Buying a new pillow can feel like a very involved and stressful process when you start digging into your options.
-In fact, you should get excited; this is going to be the pillow that helps you fall asleep quicker, stay asleep longer, and ease aches and pains in the neck and back.
+In fact, you should get excited — this is going to be the pillow that helps you fall asleep quicker, stay asleep longer, and ease aches and pains in the neck and back.
 But even if you’ve just done some light skimming of the pillows out there, you’re probably overwhelmed with the incredible number of pillows available to you.
-Luckily, you can narrow down your choices somewhat easily.
+Luckily, you can narrow down your choices easily.

 There are a few things you should ask yourself when you start looking for that perfect pillow: What position do I like to sleep in?
-Do I prefer to sleep on my back or am I a stomach-sleeper?
-Do I sleep super hot and need a cooling pillow?
-Do I prefer a high loft or something to sink in to?
-Then, you can start to filter through some of the brands you recognize; while the brand doesn’t mean everything, you can trust big names and the heavy-hitting pillow and top-quality mattress companies to create a long-lasting product.
+Do I prefer to sleep on my back or am I a stomach sleeper?
+Do I sleep hot and need a cooling pillow?
+Do I prefer a high loft or something to sink into?
+Then, you can start filtering through some of the brands you recognize.
+While the brand doesn’t mean everything, you can usually trust top-quality pillow and mattress companies to create a long-lasting product.
 We’ve filtered through some of our favorite brands and even some lesser-known brands to give you the top best pillows for side sleepers.
 You may also want to check our list of the best Black Friday and Cyber Monday mattress deals, while you’re at it, because who doesn’t love to save a buck when we can?

 The best pillows for side sleepers